 In addition to the HIV services listed above, there are other services allowable for funding by the Ryan White HIV/AIDS Program in local communities if there is a demonstrated need.
 Several of these other services have been funded by the Ryan White Program in the Houston Area in the past.
 The 2016 Houston HIV Care Services Needs Assessment measured the need for these services to order to gauge any new or emerging service needs in the community.
 In addition, some of these services are currently funded through other HIV-specific non-Ryan White sources, namely housing-related services provided by the Housing Opportunities with People with AIDS (HOPWA) program, as indicated.
 (Graph 6) Twelve other/non-Ryan White funded HIV-related services were assessed to determine emerging needs for Houston Area PLWH.
 Participants were also encouraged to write-in other types of needed services.
-Of the 12 services options provided, 31% of participant selected food bank was needed services, a decrease of 14 percentage points from the 2014 needs assessment.
+Thirty-one percent (31%) of participant selected food bank, a decrease of 14 percentage points from the 2014 needs assessment.
 Emergency financial assistance was selected second (20%), followed by housing-related services cited third (20%) and fourth (16%), and support groups cited fifth (13%).